Peace of mind: or how I learned to stop worrying and love being a wedding photographer.

 Maybe the bustle broke on the brides dress!

-Knowing that little emergencies like this can be quickly and easily managed gives me peace of mind.
-And I’m going to say this a lot, but that’s a wonderful feeling.
+Knowing that little emergencies like this can be quickly and easily managed should give you peace of mind.
+And peace of mind is a wonderful feeling.

-Now of course you can prep your own little emergency kits (which I highly recommend actually).
+Actually on that note I highly recommend that you prep your own little emergency kits.
 But what about your photographer?
 How prepared are they to capture your wedding?

 Imagine if your photographers camera stopped working during the middle of your wedding.
 Or if you lost your USB key with all your photos on it.
 That would be disastrous, right?